goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     message = 13426974546F7272656E742070726F746F636F6C0000000000000000123456789ABCDEF123456789ABCDEF123456789A2D4254303030312D393438393131313136343332 (68 bytes)
 ```

-The only difference between the message sent and message received should be the peer_id.
+The only difference between the message sent and the message received should be the peer_id.
 All other values should be the same.
-It is recommended the info_hash in the received message is checked to avoid issues.
+The info_hash in the received message should be verified to avoid issues.

-Note that the reply to the sent handshake message may also include additional messages like the bitfield/choke/have message.
+Note that the reply to the sent handshake message may also include additional messages like the bitfield/choke/have message type.

 You can read more details about the handshake message [here](https://wiki.theory.org/index.php/BitTorrentSpecification#Handshake).

 #### Messages
-This is the core of the BitTorrent protocol.
-The different types of messages are the keep-alive, choke, unchoke, interested, uninterested, have, bitfield, request, piece, cancel and port messages.
-You can see details [here](https://wiki.theory.org/index.php/BitTorrentSpecification#Messages).
+This section covers the core of the BitTorrent protocol.
+The list of message types are the keep-alive, choke, unchoke, interested, uninterested, have, bitfield, request, piece, cancel and port messages.
+You can see details about them [here](https://wiki.theory.org/index.php/BitTorrentSpecification#Messages).

-The messages all begin with the message length which has a size of 4 bytes.
-Messages except the _keep-alive_ message also include the id (size = 1 byte), this id is used to identify the type of message that is send and received.
-The other parts of the message (for some message type) are specific to the message type.
+The messages all begin with the message length (size = 4 bytes).
+All message types except for the _keep-alive_ one also include the id (size = 1 byte), which identifies the type of message that is sent and received.
+The other parts of the message (for some message types) are specific to the message type.

 There's a possibility that a client might receive more than one message type in one segment.
-It is recommended that the message's _message length_ value is used when reading the segment to demarcate the different types.
-It is also possible that less than the full message might appear in the segment.
+The _message length_ value should be used to differentiate the message types when reading the segment.
+It is also possible that less than the entire message might appear in the segment.
 Your implementation should have a way of handling this.
 For example, you could use an internal buffer when reading from the socket.

-Some of the important messages are covered below
+Some of the more important message types are covered below:

 ##### Choke/Unchoke message
-These messages are used to denote if a peer wants to serve files to another peer.
-A _choke_ message is sent by a peer to inform another peer that it doesn't want to serve file to the other peer.
-The structure of the message is shown below
+These message types are for notifying refusal or assent to serve file(s) pieces to another peer.
+A peer sends a _choke_ message type to signal a refusal to serve file(s) pieces to the recipient.
+The structure of the message is

 ```
     length = 1 => 00000001 (4 bytes)
     id = 0 => 00 (1 byte)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 0000000100
 ```

-On receiving this message, it is recommended that the receiver refrains from requesting pieces from the sender until an _unchoke_ message is sent.
+On receiving this message, the receiver should refrain from requesting pieces from the sender until it receives an _unchoke_ message type from the sender peer.
 The _unchoke_ message gives the receiver license to request pieces from the sender.
-The structure of the message is shown below
+The structure of the message is

 ```
     length = 1 => 00000001 (4 bytes)